 A question that comes up every year is, “Does my child really need private instruction?”
 To answer that, there are really two main advantages of one-on-one advice:

 – The player receives 100% of the instructor’s attention.

 – The instructor can isolate the player’s particular problem(s).

-Without question, your child will improve more quickly with a regular private lesson each week, however a player will still see significant improvement through group lessons and outside playing alone.
+Without question, your child will improve more quickly with a regular private lesson each week.
+However, a player will still see significant improvement through group lessons and outside playing alone.
 Another option is to seek private advice as needed.
-This is helpful when a particular stroke is failing or if your game simply needs a little adjusting.
+This is helpful when a particular stroke is failing or if your child’s game simply needs a little adjusting.